Dannyzen/tldr/pages/common/gcloud.md

 `gcloud compute ssh {{user}}@{{instance}} `

 - Display all Google Compute Engine instances in a project.
-Instances from all zones are listed as default, results can be narrowed down using a filter, eg: --filter="zone:(us-central1-a)":
+Instances from all zones are listed by default:

 `gcloud compute instances list`